 Demographic development will change our society profoundly.
 Solidarity between old and young is the order of the day.
 Only intergenerational equity and peaceful coexistence of all generations will bring about sustainable success as well as create and preserve an attractive living environment in municipalities and regions worth living in for all age groups during all life phases and in every condition of life.
 This is why, in a dialogue with science and practice, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth is developing new approaches on how municipalities can adapt and change accordingly.

-The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth created the project "Zukunftswerkstatt Kommunen - Attraktiv im Wandel" ("Workshop on the Future of Municipalities - Remaining Attractive through Change") in 2021.
-Over a period of four years, the project supports 40 selected municipalities in finding solutions and developing demographic strategies that also cover integration and take all age groups into account.
+The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth supports the project "Zukunftsraum kommunale Demografiegestaltung" since 2025.
+Over a period of three years, the project creates a network to support municipalities in Germany in finding solutions and developing demographic strategies and take all age groups into account.
 The aim is to develop concepts to shape the consequences of demographic change in municipalities (neighbourhoods in large cities, towns, communities, districts), to develop concrete factors for attraction and retention, to strengthen municipal identity and to integrate people with a migration background into an intact social community.
-Participation of local stakeholders and the people on the ground is a crucial criterion for finding solutions which will be sustainably supported and developed further by them.
-The experiences are being analysed, evaluated and made available to all municipalities as tools for shaping demographic change on the ground.

 Strategy to counter loneliness